Ridesharing Driver

 Uber Eats: Delivery driver sees some tip info up front

-So if you tip during checkout on Uber Eats, drivers will see a larger estimated payout and will be more likely to accept your offer.
+If you tip during checkout on Uber Eats, drivers will see a larger estimated payout and will be more likely to accept your offer.

-On the right, a tip was included during checkout, and the driver saw a much more tempting payout.
+On the right, a tip was included during checkout and the driver saw a much more tempting payout.

 Priority delivery on Uber Eats